ByVictorrr/IOTsketch/README.md

 * On your computer go to the IP address gave out by Dr. Smith (make sure your logged in) and go to "Controll bot"

 ![controll-bot](https://i.imgur.com/9UqwoXA.png)

+* Once you see the bot connected to your room (this is your username), you can start sending commands from the arduino to the server directly and vice versa.

+## 4. Sending commands from